 Find these in the study resources area at icaew.com/cfabstudyresources

 Before you start your exam revision, you must read the ICAEW CFAB computer-based exam guidance document.
 This shows you the different type of exam questions, how to start/end your exam session, how to review and change your answers and the items you can take into the exam.

-Each of the ICAEW CFAB modules is examined by a computer-based assessment exam.
+Each of the ICAEW CFAB modules is examined by a 1.5 hour computer-based exam.
 You can take these in any order and at any time of year.
-The pass mark for each is 55% and each exam lasts 90 minutes.
+The pass mark for each exam is 55%.

-There are many test centres across the world where you can sit an ICAEW CFAB exam, although we do not have approved centres in all countries.
-Exams must be taken at an approved test centre or through Pearson Vue network.
+There are many test centres across the world where you can sit an ICAEW CFAB exam.

 If you are booking through the Pearson Vue website you will need to sign in.
 Your Pearson Username and Password are both 'ICAEW' followed by your student number (eg, ICAEW1234567).
 You will then be prompted to change your password for security, but your username will remain the same.

 From the 4 March you can book your ICAEW CFAB exams at my.icaew.com/examsonline, or to access this page via your online training file, simply log in to your training file, go to the Examinations tab and click on 'Apply for an exam' This will take you straight to the booking site.
 You will book you exam with Pearson Vue, but you wont need any additional log in details.